Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 1. It looks cool!

-2. It's a backcountry bag designed for balanced and comfortable carrying.
+2. Designed for backcountry use, it offers balanced and comfortable carrying.

-3. It's simple and lightweight, and highly weather-resistant, durable, and waterproof.
+3. It has a simple yet lightweight construction, and is highly weather-resistant, durable, and waterproof.

-5. The roll-top design allows you to add several liters of extra capacity by rolling it up.
+5. The roll-top design allows for several liters of extra capacity depending on the number of rolls.

 6. The wide side zipper makes it easy to access the contents.